Embeddability of joinpowers, and minimal rank of partial matrices: Generators in homology of the complex

-A~\textit{coordinate line} is a subset of~$[n]^{k+1}$ given by fixing all coordinates except one.
+A~\emph{coordinate line} is a subset of~$[n]^{k+1}$ given by fixing all coordinates except one.
 Two $k$-faces of~$[n]^{*k+1}$ have a common face if and only if the two corresponding vertices of~$[n]^{k+1}$ belong to one coordinate line.
-Thus a $k$-cycle in~$[n]^{*k+1}$ is dual to a \textbf{rook cycle} defined as a~subset of~$[n]^{k+1}$ containing an even number of vertices of every coordinate line.
+A \textbf{rook cycle} is a~subset of~$[n]^{k+1}$ containing an even number of vertices from every coordinate line.
+This is dual to a $k$-cycle in~$[n]^{*k+1}$.
 The property of being a rook cycle is preserved under modulo~$2$ summation of subsets.

 \begin{lemma} (a) Any rook cycle is a sum of some parallelepipeds.

 (b) Any linear relation on parallelepipeds in $[n]^{k+1}$ is a sum of some relations